Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 ```
 2. Create the webservice file with the injected dependency `FileMimeTypeDetector` (it comes from Plume file Core)
 3. Choose your upload option between:
-   - [Jersey Multipart](#uploading-with-multipart): easier to setup, but offers lower performances
+   - [Jersey Multipart](#uploading-with-multipart): easier to set up, but offers lower performance
-   - [Apache FileUpload](#uploading-with-apache-fileupload): more difficult to setup, so it offers the best performance with no overhead
+   - [Apache FileUpload](#uploading-with-apache-fileupload): more difficult to set up, so it offers the best performance with no overhead

 Uploading with Multipart
 ------------------------